ysyk2021/the-power-of-emotional-intelligence-understanding-and-managing-your-emotions/kdp.md

 MingHai Zheng is the founder of zhengpublishing.com and lives in Wuhan, China.
 His main publishing areas are business, management, self-help, computers and other emerging foreword fields.

-Sure, here are 20 Amazon search keywords related to "The Power of Emotional Intelligence: Understanding and Managing Your Emotions":

 1. Emotional intelligence
 2. Self-awareness
 3. Empathy